mayraamaral/fm-intro-web-dev/section-01-html.md

 ## Elements
 Elements are instances of tags.
 As example, we have seven input tags (with different attributes) by the line 62, so we have seven elements of the input tag.
 ## Classes
 Think in a class like a label.
 You're labeling things so you can access then more easy.
+*Classes in general are more generic than IDs*
+*One element can have multiple classes but can't have multiple IDs*